 The exchange highlights on its website that the underlying BITKER platform is “carefully designed by the inhouse IT department”.
 They also emphasize that they have 24/7 multilingual customer support and that they are “one of the fastest exchanges in the market”.

 At the date of first writing this review, 2 April 2019, BITKER already had an impressive trading volume.
 Over the last 30 days (2 March 2019 – 2 April 2019), cryptocurrencies worth USD 5.16 billion had been traded there.
 On the date of last updating this review (11 June 2019), trading volume was incredibly more impressive than two months before.
-The 24 hour trading volume on 11 June 2019 was USD 770 million (up from 476 million) and on a 7 day basis, USD 5 billion (up from 1.1 billion).
+The 24 hour trading volume on 11 June 2019 was USD 770 million (up from 476 million) and on a 7 day basis, USD 5 billion (up from 1.1 billion), according to Coinmarketcap.
 This shows that BITKER is constantly taking market shares from other exchanges.

 BITKER offers trading in a large number of cryptocurrencies and has 47 different trading pairs.